 As we do so we find that we are in the midst of a cultural metamorphosis as profound as the cognitive revolution of 70,000 years ago.
 I don’t believe this is an exaggeration.
 Compared to the sea-change underway at the moment, the agricultural and industrial revolutions were quite superficial tidal adjustments.
 Little wonder our world is convulsing.

-But amidst the chaos of our times a new world is emerging from the empowered choices we are making.
-Through the cracks in the worn-out matrix wonderful tendrils are growing, spreading, strengthening.
+Amidst the chaos of our times, a new world is emerging from the empowered choices we are making.
+Through the cracks in the worn-out matrix, wonderful tendrils are growing, spreading, strengthening.
 Planetary consciousness is evolving.
 We are waking up to who we are.

 From the four corners of the earth, a profusion of healing arts and mindful practices are coalescing.